Wildlife Tours Sydney

 Possums

-Ring Tailed (pictured) and Brush Tailed possums are both common throughout our beautiful city’s wildlife.
-The two are easily differentiated as the ring-tailed possum as it rolls its thin tail to hold onto a branch whilst the brush-tailed has a brushy fluffy tail.
-They are most active around September to March.
-They are even found in quite highly urbanised areas.
+Ring Tailed (pictured) and Brush Tailed possums are both common throughout our beautiful Sydney wildlife.
+The two are easily differentiated as the ring-tailed possum rolls its thin tail to hold onto a branch whilst the brush-tailed has a brushy fluffy tail.
+They are most active from around September to March.
+We even find them in quite highly urbanised areas.
 Moreover, our cute possums are nothing like their sometimes ugly counterparts found in USA.
 They often make their homes in the roofs of suburban houses.
+We can organise special tours to see find these beautiful creatures.

 Echidnas